thenrio/cant/README.markdown

 How do I define a list of rules ?
 =================================

-First, choose where you want to define your list, and what information they will need
+First, choose where you want to define your list, and what information a Rule will need

-This can be any existing class, or a new one

-* a model (User, ...)
-* a controller
-* a middleware

-Cant::Embeddable mixin propose to
+The point of cant is to define a lists of similar rules together, so that they will require similar informations

+A list of rules can be embedded in an existing class using Cant::Embeddable mixin

 * define rule and functions at class level
 * evaluate predicates at instance level